Barotrauma (video game): Gameplay

 To navigate the ocean in Barotrauma, the crew must make use of sonar imaging.

 Barotrauma largely takes place inside submarines submerged beneath Europa's ocean.
 At the start of each game, players are assigned a job, which may provide them access to specialized traits and equipment.
-The submarine's crew are given a mission, which may involve hauling cargo from one outpost to another, hunting hostile undersea wildlife, or recovering alien artifacts.
+The submarine's crew are given a mission, which may involve hauling cargo from one outpost to another, hunting hostile undersea wildlife, recovering alien artifacts, exploring or scuttling abandoned and occupied outposts, reactivating beacon stations, among many other tasks.
 The players are then free to act at their own discretion for the duration of the round, with few, if any, additional objectives provided by the game itself.
-Stations serve as areas of downtime that offer different services, depending on their type.
-These stations are common in early biomes, but get rarer the further players get in the game, although new stations can appear in empty areas if a beacon station adjacent is activated.
+Outposts positioned at the end of a level serve as areas of downtime that offer different services, depending on their type.
+These outposts are common in early biomes, but get rarer the further players get in the game, although new stations can appear in empty areas if a nearby beacon station is activated.

-Barotrauma also contains a faction system, with missions increasing reputation, although sometimes missions will reduce reputation with another faction.
-The game contains 4 factions in total, with 2 of the factions, the Europa Coalition and the Jovian Separatists, being major factions, and the 2 others, the Children of the Honkmother, and the Church of the Husk, being minor.
+Barotrauma also contains a faction system, with completed missions increasing or decreasing reputation with relevant factions.
+The game contains 4 factions in total, with 2 of the factions, the Europa Coalition and the Jovian Separatists, being major factions, and the 2 others, the Children of the Honkmother and the Church of the Husk, being minor.

-The game has a 2D side-view perspective and features a complex simulation of multiple systems within the submarine, including oxygen levels, power, weapons, and hull integrity.
+The game has a 2D side-view perspective and features a complex simulation of multiple systems within the submarine, including oxygen levels, power, weapons, hull integrity as well as fairly realistic water and flooding physics.